kyleliang919/The-Everything-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 OpenAI just released chatGPT.
 It can do many amazing things.
-But it comes some limitation: it doesn't have access to open internet, hence it only knows what it knows; It knows how to do things but it can't actually do it for you; This explorative project aims to:
+But it comes with some limitation: it doesn't have access to open internet, hence it only knows what it knows; It knows how to do things but it can't actually do it for you; This explorative project aims to:
 * provide an interface to interact with chatGPT programatically
 * give chatgpt the ability to interact with the real world (through exisiting or imaginary App APIs, which we will build)